-David McKay French - B.Econs, Dip.Corp Management
+David McKay French - B.Econs, Dip.Corp Management, Executive Director (appointed 6 January 2015)

-David French is Managing Director and Head of Financial Planning.
-David was responsible for building Capricorn Investment Partners Limited from scratch.
-The business now looks after about \$550 million in investments including those held in two managed investment schemes.
+David French is the Managing Director.
+David was responsible for building Capricorn Investment Partners Limited (CIPL) from scratch.
+CIP Licensing Limited is a special purpose AFS licencing vehicle which was created as part of a restructure of CIPL.
+The business now looks after about \$570 million in investments including those held in two managed investment schemes.
 David has more than 20 years' experience in finance and economics, most of which have been in investment markets.
 David was rated as high as number 3 in Australia as an investment analyst, holds a Bachelor of Economics, a Diploma in Corporate Management and is RG 146 compliant.
 David has also completed a range of other courses relating to valuation of companies and investments.
 With the assistance of two qualified advisors, David oversees all financial planning, investing and superannuation matters for new and existing clients.